szczyglis-dev/ultimate-chain-parser/README.md

       'description',
     ];
 ```
-**- output_fields** - `array` A list of fields to match from the list above to be displayed in the output, e.g. id, name, actor.
-It should be entered in one line, separated by a comma (,), or as an array of fields.
+**- output_fields** - `array` A list of fields to match from the list above to be displayed in the output, e.g., id, name, actor.
+The fields should be entered on one line, separated by commas (,), or as an array of fields.

   *Syntax:* FIELDNAME1,FIELDNAME2,FIELDNAME3,FIELDNAME4...